RohitXJ/Amazon-Product-Review-Sentiment-Classifier/README.md

 **Rohit Gomes**

-## 📎 License

-This project is open-source and available under the MIT License.

 ---

 *This project was developed to strengthen core ML skills by combining exploratory analysis with practical unsupervised and supervised learning implementation.*